e2w5/DetectionLabRevamped/Vagrant/lab-guide/5-1 orientation-lab.md

 2. Clone the lab repository to obtain helper scripts:
    - `git clone https://github.com/e2w5/DetectionLabRevamped.git`
    - Store the clone in an accessible working directory (e.g., `C:\DetectionLabRevamped`).
-3. Disable VMware network interfaces on the host (Control Panel -> Network Connections, right-click each "VMware Network Adapter VMnet*" and choose **Disable**).
+3. Disable VMware network interfaces on the host (Control Panel -> Network Connections -> right-click each "VMware Network Adapter VMnet*" and choose **Disable**).
 4. From the cloned repository vagrant, run `Disable-HyperV.bat` as Administrator to turn off Hyper-V before using VirtualBox.
 5. Install Vagrant (download from https://developer.hashicorp.com/vagrant/downloads and run the installer).
    - Change into the Vagrant directory: `cd DetectionLabRevamped/Vagrant`